 What is a mood board?

-The inspiration can be a topic, a place, a color scheme, material story or entirely functional, based on the activity of your customer.
-You can either do it on the computer or on a big hard board.
-Personally I love to touch things and feel the textures so a physical board or wall is my thing.
-Try both till you find your favourite way of working.
+A mood board is a visual summary of inspirational images, objects, material swatches, trims, or product examples that explain the concept and feeling of your brand, collection, or customer.
+It is basically a brain dump of whatever you are inspired by.
+The inspiration can be a topic, a place, a color scheme, a material story, or entirely functional, based on the activity of your customer.
+You can either do it on the computer or on a big hardboard.
+They don’t need to be boring PDFs, you can add videos and sounds, and they are easier to share with your team than if they are static and physical on a wall or a hardboard.
+I love to touch things and feel the textures, so a physical board or wall is my thing.
+Try both till you find your favorite way of working.

 Why do you need a mood board?

-The mood board is a living document and should be changed season to season, because as you, your brand will evolve.
-Regardless of the evolution it should always be consistent with your values.
+When you are finished, make an edited digital version.
+It will serve as a fantastic communication tool, and it will keep your team on the same page as you.
+The mood board is a living document and should be changed season to season because like you, your brand will evolve.
+Regardless of the evolution, it should always be consistent with your values.

-How to make a mood board.
+How to make a mood board

 It is very easy to look at what other brands are doing and to pin pictures of referential garments.
-Give yourself a challenge and DON’T include competitors products on your board.
+Give yourself a challenge, and DON’T include competitors products on your board.

 You can also pin material swatches and trims you like.
-You can make small mock-ups for interesting design solutions.
+You can make small mock-ups for exciting design solutions.
 Pin anything that will evoke some sort of feeling.
 It could be a good idea to give your board a title, like a phrase or a name.
 This can be used in your marketing.

 To make sure you are consistent in your head and not only on your board, present the mood board to a team member or a friend.
 Saying things out loud will force you to think what makes sense, and what doesn’t follow the red thread.